 Lift carefully to avoid bruising.

-Sweet potatoes can be boiled, roasted or cut into chips; the shoots and leaves can be cooked and used as a spinach substitute.
+Eaten fresh sweet potatoes can be boiled, roasted or cut into chips; the shoots and leaves can be cooked and used as a spinach substitute.

 ‘Beauregard Improved’: Similar to the tubers on supermarket shelves.
 Tubers have distinctive salmon-orange flesh which is well flavoured and sweet.